automateps/AutomatePS/Docs/Add-AMWindowConditionControl.md

 # Add-AMWindowConditionControl

 ## SYNOPSIS
-Adds a control to an AutoMate Enterprise window condition.
+Adds a control to an Automate window condition.

 ## SYNTAX